- 1 Background

-To Summarize: We picked the eleven most popular sailing gloves available on the market.
-We compared construction, durability, design, and features of each.
+To Summarize: We picked twelve of the most popular sailing gloves available on the market.
+We compared the construction, durability, design, and features of each.
 We also looked at fingerless and full-fingered gloves.

 Our top pick, however, is the Ronstan Sticky Race Sailing Glove.
 Not only did we find that they were long-lasting, but they were very well priced, so should be a good option for many sailors.
 Sure, there may be better gloves out there, but when you take into consideration value for money, these were our pick.

-The complete list of sailing gloves we looked at is included below along with a short list of pros and cons for each, a short review and information on how to order your pair.
+The complete list of sailing gloves we looked at is included below along with a list of pros and cons for each, a short review, and information on how to order your pair.

 Every sailor knows that choosing the right sailing gear, such as a good pair of sailing gloves, is important to sailing performance.
 The best sailing gloves protect your hands from rope burn, as well as sunburn, the cold, and general knocks and bumps.